-The Raider Way program guides students as they develop into trustworthy, respectful, responsible, fair and caring citizens.
-In addition to the Raider Way, we also ask students to THINK before interacting with peers and staff.
-THINK requires students to ask themselves if their written and spoken communication is True, Helpful, Inspiring, Necessary and Kind.
-The FISH Philosophy includes the four simple principles of Make Their Day, Choose Your Attitude, Be There and Play.
+As we continue the process of developing quality students, The Raider Way program guides students as they continue to become trustworthy, respectful, responsible, fair, caring and overall good citizens.
+In addition, we ask all students to THINK before interacting with peers and staff.
+THINK requires students to ask themselves if their words and actions are True, Helpful, Inspiring, Necessary and Kind.
+Finally, we are guided by the FISH philosophy in which we Choose our Attitude, Make Their Day, Be There and Play.

-Working within the frameworks of the Raider Way, THINK and FISH philosophies, we are committed to providing an excellent education for all students within a nurturing environment.
-The educational demands on our students continues to increase as we prepare them for careers and college.
-Through rigorous and relevant instruction, we provide the learning opportunities necessary for success in middle school, high school and life beyond graduation.
+Working within the frameworks of The Raider Way, THINK and FISH programs, we are committed to providing a quality education for all students within a nurturing environment.
+This promotes excellence, growth, and a sense of civic responsibility in our students.
+Through rigorous and relevant instruction, students are provided with the learning opportunities necessary for success in middle school, high school, and life beyond graduation.

+I encourage you to remain involved in your students' education.
 Student success increases when schools and families work together.
-Therefore, please contact us with any questions, concerns, or suggestions as we work together to provide valuable learning opportunities for our students.
+Therefore, please contact me with any questions, concerns, or suggestions as we strive to provide valuable learning opportunities for our students.